- Safe Handling of Cannulas and Needles in Chemistry Laboratories.

 - Chemical hood glass failure under thermal loading associated with fire

 S. Mladenka, W. Romero, C. Yeldell, O.A.
 Ezekoye, and M.E.
 Cournoyer; J Chem Health and Safety, 2012, Vol. 19:30-36

-This experimental study was undertaken to better understand how fire in a laboratory chemical hood influences the thermal history and cracking of its glass windows.
+This experimental study was undertaken to better understand how a fire in a laboratory chemical fume hood influences the thermal history and cracking of its glass windows.

 - Safety culture

 J. DeLaHunt; J Chem Health and Safety, 2012, Vol. 19:41-42

 DeLaHunt argues that laboratory safety cannot be accomplished by a campus safety office alone but is largely dependent on the collegial relationship between the university’s administration passing on laboratory safety regulations to its faculty.

 D.C.
 Hendershot; J Chem Health and Safety, 2012, Vol. 19:43

 This article showcases new resources developed by the US Chemical Safety Board (CSB) to reduce workplace risks in chemical process environments.